-- The CAVE option is currently only available for SGI workstations, and uses the GL library.
-This option implies the GL option, and turns it on automatically. - Even if the CAVE option is included, VMD can still function normally using the workstation monitor as the display device.
+- The CAVE option is currently only available for SGI workstations, and uses the OpenGL library.
+This option implies the OpenGL option. - Even if the CAVE option is included, VMD can still function normally using the workstation monitor as the display device.
 A command-line switch is then used to specify which display device to use. - Of course, this option is only useful for users with access to a CAVE system, of which there are admittedly very few.
 Please contact the VMD authors for information on who to contact about questions on CAVE access and design.